mgenware/mingru-models/README.md

   .byID();
 ```

-Notice `user.age` has been set for three times in the code above, the latter always takes precedence, so `user.age` would be set a `18`.
+Notice `user.age` has been set for three times in the code above, the latter always takes precedence, so `user.age` will be set to `18`.

 ### `INSERT` actions